iotaledger/introduction-docs/docs/firefly/verify_download.md

 ---
 # Verify your Firefly Desktop Download

-When you download Firefly Desktop, you may want to verify its authenticity to make sure that you downloaded the correct one from the IOTA Foundation GitHub repository.
+When you download Firefly Desktop, you should verify its authenticity to make sure that you downloaded the correct one from the IOTA Foundation GitHub repository.
 In this how-to guide, you learn how to verify various Firefly Desktop downloads.

 You can verify the authenticity of the Firefly Desktop by checking its SHA256 hash and code signature.
 The instructions for both of these steps differ, depending on your operating system.